icurtis1/character-controller-sample-project/README.md

   /models             # 3D models (character, environment)
 ```

-### Adding New Features

-To extend the project:

-1. **New Physics Objects**: Add to the scene graph within the Physics component
-2. **Custom Shaders**: Add in the shaders directory and use with ShaderMaterial
-3. **New Controls**: Extend the KeyboardControls map and add handling in the controller

 ## License

 This project is released under the MIT License.
 See the LICENSE file for details.